bryanbraun/middleman-navtree/README.md

       options.data_file = 'data/tree.yml' # The data file where our navtree is stored.
-      options.source_dir = 'source' # The `source` directory we want to represent in our nav tree. options.ignore_files = ['sitemap.xml', 'robots.txt'] # An array of files we want to ignore when building our tree. options.ignore_dir = ['images', 'javascripts', 'stylesheets', 'layouts'] # An array of directories we want to ignore when building our tree. options.promote_files = ['index.html.erb'] # Any files we might want to promote to the front of our navigation end
+      options.source_dir = 'source' # The `source` directory we want to represent in our nav tree. options.ignore_files = ['sitemap.xml', 'robots.txt'] # An array of files we want to ignore when building our tree. options.ignore_dir = ['assets'] # An array of directories we want to ignore when building our tree. options.promote_files = ['index.html.erb'] # Any files we might want to promote to the front of our navigation options.ext_whitelist = [] # If you add extensions (like '.md') to this array, it builds a whitelist of filetypes for inclusion in the navtree. end

 ## Usage Examples